Are you set for summer? Here's a quick guide to where to put your bike when you hit the open road to head to new trails.

 What about your front wheel?
 Well that can go inside, but Yakima make a product called the Wheelhouse which is a little extra rack that can hold your front wheel.

 Of course, leaving the front wheel on is often easier as it saves taking things off and putting them on, or forgetting wheels or through-axles.
-The Yakima HighRoad is a new rack that dials up a clamp onto your front wheel, so it doesn't clamp the frame which reduces any chance of any kind of damage.
+The Yakima HighRoad dials up a clamp onto your front wheel, so it doesn't clamp the frame which reduces any chance of any kind of damage.

-There are lots of options for roof racks, but mostly you're looking at a rack which leaves your front wheel on, or where you have to remove it.
+There are lots of options for roof racks, like the above but mostly you're looking at a rack which leaves your front wheel on, or where you have to remove it.

 - This is easy - you have all of the inside of your car to use